lsst-sqre/phalanx/docs/ops/rancher-external-ip-webhook/index.rst

 .. rubric:: Testing

-The following commands can be used to test whether this application is performing as expected:
+The following commands can be used to test whether this service is performing as expected:

 .. code-block:: console